colejarczyk/doc/api/campaign.rst

 .. note::

-    The *eyJhbGciOiJSUzI1NiIsInR5cCI6...* authorization token is an example value.
+    The *eyJhbGciOiJSUzI1NiIsInR5cCI6...* authorization token is an exemplary value.
     Your value can be different.
-Read more about Authorization :doc:`here </api/authorization>`.
+Read more about :doc:`Authorization in the </authorization>`.

 .. note::

-    The *e82c96cf-32a3-43bd-9034-4df343e5fd94* or *000096cf-32a3-43bd-9034-4df343e5fd94* id are example values.
+    The *e82c96cf-32a3-43bd-9034-4df343e5fd94* or *000096cf-32a3-43bd-9034-4df343e5fd94* id are an exemplary values.
     Your value can be different.
 Check in the list of all levels if you are not sure which id should be used.

 .. note::

-    The *testCoupon* or *DiscountCoupon* are example values.
+    The *testCoupon* or *DiscountCoupon* are an exemplary values.
 You can name code coupons as you like.

 .. attention::

-    If you would like to add a photos (one or many) to the campaign you need to call the ``/api/campaign/<campaign>/photo`` endpoint with the ``POST`` method.
+    If you would like to add a photos (one or many ) to the campaign you will need to call the ``/api/campaign/<campaign>/photo`` endpoint with the ``POST`` method.
-    You can find more details in *Add a photo to the campaign* section.
+    More details you can find in Add a photo to the campaign section.

-Example Response
+Exemplary Response
 ^^^^^^^^^^^^^^^^^^

 .. code-block:: text